GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-87/index.md

 }
 ```

-Personally, I’m really excited about PTZ, so I can hide my messy kitchen, but
+Personally, I'm really excited about PTZ, so I can hide my messy kitchen, but
 you'll have to check out the video to see that!

 Francois has a great post [Control camera pan, tilt, and zoom][wd-ptz] on